- Home

 Formal Resolution

-Please note, allegations of policy violation related to the Policy on Institutional Equity and the Interim Policy on Title IX Sexual Harassment are resolved through the respective policies Complaint Resolution Process.
+Please note, allegations of policy violation related to the the Office of Civil Rights and Title IX Compliance policies are resolved through the respective policies as outlined in the OCR policies.

 Standard of Evidence

-The Office of Community Standards uses the preponderance of the evidence standard in investigations and hearings.
-This means that the investigator(s) and hearing officers must determine more likely than not what occurred.
+The OCS uses the preponderance of the evidence standard in investigations and hearings.
+This means that the investigator(s) or CRC must determine more likely than not what occurred.
 A preponderance of the evidence means that over 50% of the information supports a finding that the misconduct occurred.

 Notification

-- The student organization must accept responsibility for the alleged policies of concern, either as the initial reporting party, during the course of the investigation, or prior to a Formal Non-Separation Level Meeting via the link available in their initial notice letter.
+- The student organization is given the opportunity to accept responsibility for the alleged policy/ies of concern prior to an Administrative Hearing via link provided in their initial notice letter.

-- The student organization will participate in an informal collaborative sanctioning meeting with three individuals designated by OCS, including at least one student and one staff representative.
-These three individuals and the student organization will discuss the proposed action plan, modify it as necessary, and determine an appropriate final action plan.
-The local advisor or a Headquarters representative may participate, only to speak to the stated or available action items they are able to make available for the organization.
-Should the advisor violate the limited nature of their participation, they may be removed.
+- The student organization representative will participate in a collaborative resolution meeting with up to three individuals designated by the OCS.
+This will include a representative from the OCS, one student representative, and one university administrator.
+These three individuals and the representative for the student organization will discuss the proposed action plan, modify the action plan as necessary, and determine an appropriate final action plan.
+If the student organization has a local advisor or Headquarters representative, they may participate only to speak to the stated or available action items they can make available for the organization.
+Should the advisor violate the limited nature of their participation, they may be removed

-- The action plan is not considered final until it is reviewed and signed by the Director of Community Standards or their designee.
+The action plan is not considered final until it is agreed upon by an OCS staff member.
 This action plan will be indicated on the student organization’s conduct record, and the outcome of responsibility and action plan are not appealable.
+The case is considered resolved so long as the action plan is completed, including any designated deadlines for action items are met.
+If the action plan is not completed as agreed upon, the case will be referred to an administrative hearing.

-In cases typically used for separation level matters, prior to the conclusion of an investigation, the respondent group or organization, in conjunction with their Headquarters when applicable, may elect to take responsibility for the prohibited conduct by contacting the Office of Community Standards (OCS) via the link in their initial letter.
-Following the submission, the OCS may solicit additional information relating to the matter from the group or organization and any related parties.
-The OCS will issue a brief outcome determination, inclusive of any information collected, summarizing the timeline and allegations and stating the responding group or organization has accepted responsibility.
-The OCS will then refer the matter to a Sanctioning Panel.
+Prior to the conclusion of an investigation, the respondent may elect to take responsibility for the prohibited conduct by contacting the OCS via the acceptance of responsibility link in their initial letter.
+Following the submission, the OCS may solicit additional information relating to the matter from the respondent any any relevant parties.
+The OCS will issue a brief outcome determination, inclusive of any information collected, summarizing the timeline and allegations and stating the respondent has accepted responsibility.
+The OCS will then refer the matter to a sanctioning panel.
+In limited circumstances, when the findings, without other aggravating factors, no longer warrant consideration of separation, the OCS may provide the respondent the option to resolve the matter administratively via a sanctioning referral.
+Following the determination of sanctions, a respondent may appeal the sanctions but not the finding(s) of responsibility as accepted by the respondent.
+In the event a respondent decides to accept responsibility for some but not all allegations, the OCS will determine whether to proceed with the formal resolution process for the remaining allegations or for all the allegations..

 Should the responding organization or group wish, the responding group or organization can submit a copy of any applicable action plans as developed by the responding organization or group, including those issued by a Headquarters when applicable, within five days of receiving the outcome determination and prior to the Sanctioning Panel, which will be shared with the Sanctioning Panel as a part of their materials for evaluation.
 The document should be no longer than five pages in length,